Buy Caballito Cerrero Agave Chato Blanco 46 today from Old Town Tequila.

 What does Destilado de Agave mean?

-The label’s full title is “Caballito Cerrero Destilado de Agave.”
+The full title on the brand’s current label is “Caballito Cerrero Destilado de Agave.”
 Destilado de Agave literally means “distilled from agave” and is a catch-all label for any agave spirit which isn’t part of an appellation.
-Currently there are four official agave spirit appellations in Mexico: mezcal, tequila, Bacanora, and Raicilla.
-Sotol also has an appellation but isn’t technically an agave distillate even though agaves are frequently distilled with it—you can discuss that further over a copita at a bar.
+(Currently there are four official agave spirit appellations in Mexico: mezcal, tequila, bacanora, and raicilla.
+Sotol also has an appellation but isn’t technically an agave distillate, even though agaves are frequently distilled with it—you can discuss that further over a copita at a bar.)

 Agave spirits that can’t or don’t want to be certified by those bodies are called “destilados de agave” or, for the American TTB (the government agency responsible for regulating alcohol), they are classified as “agave spirits.”
 This category is wide and varied.
 Right now it is full of high-quality labels, mostly from Mexico, but theoretically can include an agave spirit from anywhere—including the varieties being made in California.
 I’ve delved into the larger question of destilados in another article so you can catch up on all the details there.

 Big picture: The label of “destilado de agave” hasn’t been a big issue until very recently.
 In the mezcal world, this is about a battle with bureaucracy for cultural heritage.
 The term is generic: You can go anywhere in Mexico, and people will say ‘let’s have a mezcal,’ referring to whatever agave spirit is around.
 It also has something to do with culture.
 Mezcal is steeped in local traditions and all the different mezcals reflect them.
-And it definitely has a lot to do with money: Until recently mezcal was a relatively small business but tequila has been an absolutely massive business for some time, so it’s made much more sense to get certified as a tequila and cash in.
+And it definitely has a lot to do with money: Until recently mezcal was a relatively small business, but tequila has been an absolutely massive business for some time, so it’s made much more sense to get certified as a tequila and cash in.
 But all of this may be changing.

 So why isn’t Caballito calling itself a tequila?